-Law enforcement officials from Australia, Europe and US met last month in Netherlands to plan a global crackdown on darknet markets that deal in illicit goods, from drugs to child pornography.
+Law enforcement officials from Australia, Europe and US met last month in Netherlands to plan a global crackdown on darknet markets that deal in illicit goods, from drugs to child exploitation.

 This two day conference held in Hague aimed at organizing an international action against this illicit trade.

 The project named ITOM (Illegal Trade in Online Marketplaces) started two years ago with the support of Europol, which is Europe’s police organization and Eurojust, which is the EU’s judicial agency.

 The project’s focus will be on Netherlands, after the successful elimination of Silk Road and Silk Road 2.0 in the past year, which were two of the biggest darknet markets dealing in all kinds of illicit services and goods.

 After these darknet markets were seized, it was known that Dutch sellers contributed almost 10 percent of the total products sold on Silk Road 2.0, with a turnaround of $34 million.

 These Dutch goods mainly went to places like Australia, Britain, Germany and France.